andriidotsenko/vinyl-app/README.md

 - React Transition Group and Framer Motion: For animations in the app.
 - React Testing Library: For unit and integration testing of React components.
 - Profiler API: For performance profiling and optimization.
+- React Dev Tools: For debugging and inspecting React components.
+- Storybook: For developing and testing UI components in isolation.
+- PropTypes: For type-checking component props.

 ## Installation

 1. Clone the repository: